Veteran tour guide Guillaume Marie is a Normandy-born historian—and celebrating the D-day landings is part of his local culture.

 France

-The 80th Anniversary of the Battle of Normandy Brings History to Life
+The Anniversary of the Battle of Normandy Brings History to Life

 Story by: Molly Waldstein | Travel Writer

 Veteran tour guide Guillaume Marie is a Normandy-born historian—and celebrating the D-day landings is part of his local culture.
 “When I was a kid, I used to see American veterans coming back to Normandy for the commemorations,” Guillaume recalls.
 “My grandmother would talk about those boys who came to Normandy in 1944—and you have to imagine that, for the locals, American soldiers were rather exotic, so they attracted a lot of attention.”
-Growing up in Normandy after the war, the close relationship between France and the United States was celebrated with parades and remembrances—and next year’s celebration for the 80th anniversary of the D-day landings is sure to be an extra special time to experience VBT’s France: Normandy & Brittany Guided Tour.
+Growing up in Normandy after the war, the close relationship between France and the United States was celebrated with parades and remembrances—and the anniversary of the D-day landings is sure to be an extra special time to experience VBT’s France: Normandy & Brittany Guided Tour.

 In Normandy, the D-day Festival commemorating the Battle of Normandy happens in June—celebrating the partnership between France and the United States.
 “During the D-day Festival, locals celebrate the anniversary of our freedom,” says Guillaume.
 “This has built a deep and long-lasting friendship between the American veterans and the locals.
 When travelers visit the American Cemetery, I like to remind them that France is the oldest ally of the United States—and there’s still a close friendship between our nations.”
 Most important, Guillaume is quick to point out, American veterans in Normandy are always impressed by the local remembrances.
 “They are always a little surprised to see that we don’t forget D-day,” Guillaume recalls.
 “But here in Normandy, we can never forget.”
 Like most American visitors, VBT travelers experience the warmth and camaraderie of their Norman friends as they explore the sunny beaches, fresh seafood, and incredible historic sites this region has to offer.